 Once purchased, rafters need only choose the day and make reservations 48 hours in advance.

 “Car travel will be popular this summer," Wilson said, "and this is a fun, scenic, and inspirational destination for road-trippers."

 New River rafting through Adventures on the Gorge is generally available daily from April 1 through Oct.
 1, and Gauley River rafting begins in mid-May and ends in the autumn at the conclusion of Gauley Season.

-The New River Gorge and New River Gorge National River are a drive of approximately five hours from Charlotte, N.C., Cincinnati, Ohio, and the D.C.
+The New River Gorge and New River Gorge National Park and Preserve are a drive of approximately five hours from Charlotte, N.C., Cincinnati, Ohio, and the D.C.
 Metro.